javicar31/M5Stack_PaperS3/README.md

 Instructions!
-Have a folder named WIFI on your SD card with 2 text files. one for your wifi credentials and Finhub API Key and one for your desired Stocks.
+Have a folder named wifi on your SD card with 2 text files. one for your wifi credentials and Finhub API Key and one for your desired Stocks.